Records and Grades

 Your student ID is a set of 8 numbers that is used to identify your permanent records such as transcripts, grades, or student accounts.
 This number is confidential and cannot be given out to individuals or agencies outside of UNTHSC.

-A: To change your name, submit the Request to Change Student Record Information form and submit it to us with:
+A: To change your name, submit the Update Contact Information form and submit it to us with:

-1. A copy of your identification (driver's license, social security card, or passport).
+1. A copy of your identification (driver's license, social security card, passport, etc).

 2. A copy of the legal documentation of the name change.
 If you copy your marriage license, please be sure to copy both sides if applicable.